Ogilvy

 Rationale

-Ogilvy does not provide viewpoint protections to employees (1).
+Ogilvy does not provide viewpoint protections for its employees (1).

 Corporate Governance and Public Policy